 Fish Tank Filter and Heater

-Don’t Plug into electricity socket until fully installed into your fish tank!
+Don’t Plug into the electricity socket until fully installed into your fish tank!

 Depending on the filter you choose simply follow the instructions provided with your filter to install it into your tank.

-A good temperature for freshwater fish is 25 to 27 degrees Celsius and you can set this by turning the temperature setting on top of the heater.
+A good temperature for freshwater fish is 25 to 27 degrees Celsius and you can set this by turning the temperature setting on top of the fish tank water heater, some filters are regulated to the correct temperature and don’t require adjustment.

 Adding Decorations to a Fish Tank